• Home

 What to Serve Alongside

-Pizza handles the main event, but a full Friday dinner benefits from a second dish that doesn’t demand much from you.
-A crisp Caesar salad keeps it light.
-If you want something more filling alongside — or a separate weeknight meal entirely — this sheet pan salmon recipe runs on the same logic as this pizza: minimal prep, one pan, and done in under 30 minutes.
+A crisp Caesar salad keeps things light without competing with the pizza.
+If you want something more filling alongside — or a separate weeknight meal entirely — this sheet pan salmon recipe runs on the same logic: minimal prep, one pan, and done in under 30 minutes.

 Troubleshooting Common Problems